jaumesegarra/minesweeper/README.md

 # React Minesweeper
 The minesweeper web game made with react-redux.

 Choose your level (Beginner, Professional or Expert) and try win the game.
-Let play it to your friends and check out the top 10 scores.
+Let your friends play and check out the top 10 scores.

 ![Screenshoot](screenshoot.png)